pyodide/pyodide-blog/content/posts/jspi.md

 JavaScript promise integration finally lets us run synchronous Python code that consumes asynchronous JavaScript APIs.
 Pyodide 0.27.7 fully supports JSPI in Chrome 137, in Node 24 with the `--experimental-wasm-jspi` flag, in Firefox with the `javascript.options.wasm_js_promise_integration` flag.
-We will soon release a version of Cloudflare Python workers that supports JSPI as well.
+There will soon be a version of Cloudflare Python workers that supports JSPI as well.

 Using JSPI as a WebAssembly developer is unfortunately quite hard and there is still limited toolchain support for it.
 The WebAssembly native stack is